List of Saga characters: The Brand

 The Brand is the "working name" of The Will's sister, Sophie, who also operates as a Freelancer.

 She first appears in issue 17, where she poisons Upsher and Doff with Embargon, a substance that will kill them if they report their findings about Alana and her family to anyone else.
 The Brand says she did not kill them because Upsher and Doff were pretty fair to the Freelancer union when they reported on their last strike.
 The Brand joins Gwendolyn and Sophie's mission to find Formula 9766 in order to heal The Will in Volume Four, which is the first time The Brand has seen Lying Cat since the latter was a kitten.
 She is killed while defending Sophie from a dragon.
 Following her death, The Brand appears as part of The Will's hallucinations, often as a counterpoint to his hallucinations of The Stalk.

 The Brand dresses in a suit and tie and trench coat.
-The Brand is accompanied by a red and black Saint Bernard-like dog named Sweet Boy who can shoot darts filled with different substances out of his nostrils.
-These include green tranquilizers darts or more yellow ones that contain Embargon.
+She is accompanied by a red and black Saint Bernard-like dog named Sweet Boy who can shoot darts filled with different substances out of his nostrils.
+These include green tranquilizers darts or yellow ones that contain Embargon.
 Sweet Boy carries what looks like a brandy flask around his neck with a skull-and-crossbones on it.
 The Brand uses a crash helm in conjunction with a handheld knife to open teleportational portals.
-Though crash helms are typically worn only by Wreathers, she learned how to use one after doing a few years of grad school on Wreath before joining the Freelancers.
+Though crash helms are typically worn only by Wreathers, she learned how to use one after studying for a few years in graduate school on Wreath before joining the Freelancers.